To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The Mandela family and government representatives have viewed the body of former president Nelson Mandela, currently lying in state in Pretoria.
+The Mandela family has viewed the body of Nelson Mandela at Union Buildings in Pretoria.
+(Reuters)

 A government delegation and the Mandela family have passed through the amphitheatre at the Union Buildings in Pretoria to view the body of former president Nelson Mandela.